 There are only three CARS question formats: Foundations of Comprehension, Reasoning Within the Text, and Reasoning Beyond the Text.

 Most medical schools put a lot of weight into your CARS score.
-Some schools only consider your CARS score during application review, like the McMaster medical school in Canada.
-Admissions committees want to see your ability to analyze information and solve problems, which are some of the key skills physicians should have.
+Some schools only consider your CARS score during application review.

 To your success,